Designations Congruent with Things: A Correspondence In Two Parts

 No?

-It would be helpful if I could see, like, you know, anything.
+It would be helpful if I could see, like, y’know, anything.
 I’m pretty sure it’s not on.
 Trying again.
 One sec.
 Yes.
 Okay, yes it is on.
 And it was on, I think.
 How many Ph.D.s do you have, Dr. Geiszler?
 Too many.
 That’s the answer.
 Restarting.
 Letter to Mako Mori, attempt eight.
 Thousand.

-So I will just record this and maybe get Hermann to somehow make it into text that can then be emailed to you.
+So I’ll just record this and maybe get Hermann to somehow make it into text that can then be emailed to you.
 Or, on the other hand, maybe I’ll just wait and do it later because Hermann gets really quiet and super conflicted when I mention the PPDC.
 That’s actually kind of his status most of the time now.
-Super quiet.
-Really conflicted.
+Really quiet.
+Super conflicted.
 Not me, though.
 I’m fine.
 I get it.
 Like, cogs and stuff.
 Bureaucratic grinding.
 Small people.
 Communism, collective good.
 Spock and the reactor core.
 Kirk and the reactor core.
 You know what I’m saying.
 I get it.
-I’m not mad about the whole, “so you maybe have epilepsy now, no one knows, it’s mysterious,” thing.
+I’m not mad about the whole, “So you maybe have epilepsy now, no one knows, it’s mysterious,” thing.

 Legit, I am not mad.
 Or even surprised, really.

 You’re probably mad.
-You’re probably thinking, ‘why has that loser not emailed me?
-I saved the world.’
+You’re probably thinking, “Why has that loser not emailed me?
+I saved the world!”

 I’m sure you’re not thinking that, Maks.